Kah5/TreeRings/README.md

 # Contents:

+# Data used in this manuscript are archived:

 ### R/manuscript_code:
 Contains R code to run jags bayesian models of tree ring growth  and bayesian models of water use efficiency and &delta;<sup>13</sup>C .
 Analysis covers 9 sites across the upper midwest US, spanning the savanna-forest boundary.